-The majority of our clothing is made from certified organic cotton.
+The majority of our clothing is made from certified organic cotton, which we buy from GOTS-certified fabric agents, resellers and yarn producers.
 Either in the form of knitwear made from organic cotton yarn or in other organic cotton garments, this is one of our trusted classics we keep reaching for time and time again.

 What certified organic cotton means is that:

 - fabrics are made from 100% organic fibers,

 - no toxic products and materials were used in the making of the fabrics,